fryagbye/tinderboxwithquarto/README.md

 ### Front Matter and Subnote

 1. pFrontmatterManuscript
         This is a qmd file that contains a Front Matter.
 When you export, it has contents of descendants.

-you can set data for author(s) with the path of note that has pAuther notes. ( like Authors )
+    You can set data for author(s) with the path of note with pAuther notes. ( like Authors )

 `$IsManuscript = true`

 2. pSubnoteManuscript

-   This is a dammy file for pFrontmatterManuscript. markdown level depends on indent level and `$ManuscriptOutlineBaseControl` of TBXConfig.
+   This is a dummy file for pFrontmatterManuscript.
+The markdown level depends on the indent level and `$OutlineBaseControl` of of the subproject folder.

 ```
-"#" * ($OutlineDepthBase - $ManuscriptOutlineBaseControl("TBXConfig")
+"#" * $OutlineDepthBase + $OutlineBaseControl(collect(ancestors,$Path)[-1]))
 ```

 `$IsManuscript = true`